ejmastnak/ejmastnak.com/content/tutorials/vim-latex/ftplugin.md

 {{< details summary="I use Neovim and write my config in Lua.
 Where does Lua fit into this discussion?" >}}
 Basically everything Vimscript-themed in this article also works with Lua, I just focused on Vimscript in this article because

-1. Vimscript works for both Vim and Neovim users and
+1. the VimTeX plugin is written in Vimscript and is a bit easier to configure in Vimscript, and
-2. the VimTeX plugin uses Vimscript.
+1. Vimscript works for both Vim and Neovim users.

 You can mostly replace any `.vim` with a `.lua` equivalent (e.g. replace the Vimscript file `ftplugin/tex.vim` with a Lua file `ftplugin/tex.lua`) and (assuming your Neovim is relatively up to date, e.g. 0.7+) Neovim should recognize and source the `.lua` file out of the box.
 {{< /details >}}